joannawolthuis/MetaboShiny/README.md

 Please report any issues and feedback on the Issues page here, along with suggestions! =)
 ## R PATH ##
+# STEP 0
-# STEP 0: pull the repository through the terminal
+pull the repository through the terminal or through download
-# STEP 1: install an R version that at least is R 3.5
+# STEP 1: requirements (these may require admin rights)
+install an R version that at least is R 3.5 install Java install JDK (may require creating an Oracle account)
+# STEP 3
-# STEP 3: run either start.sh or startShiny.R (the latter with "Rscript startShiny.R" from the command line
+run either start.sh or startShiny.R (the latter with "Rscript startShiny.R" from the command line)
+# STEP 4
-# STEP 4: wait for all the packages to install
+wait for all the packages to install
+# STEP 5
-# STEP 5: browser should open automatically for you and you're in!
+browser should open automatically for you and you're in!

 ## DOCKER PATH ##
-# STEP 0: install docker
+# STEP 0
+Install docker
 If you are on Windows and not running 10 pro or enterprise (likely) please try the following tutorial: https://docs.docker.com/toolbox/toolbox_install_windows/

-# STEP 1: pull from docker
+# STEP 1:
+pull from docker
 docker pull jcwolthuis/metaboshiny

-# STEP 3: run the following on command line/terminal
+# STEP 3:
-docker run -p 8080:8080 -v ~/MetaboShiny/:/root/MetaboShiny/:cached --rm -it jcwolthuis/metaboshiny Rscript startShiny.R
+run the following on command line/terminal docker run -p 8080:8080 -v ~/MetaboShiny/:/root/MetaboShiny/:cached --rm -it jcwolthuis/metaboshiny Rscript startShiny.R
+# STEP 4

-# STEP 4: navigate to http://localhost:8080 OR if on windows http://192.168.99.100:8080/
+navigate to http://localhost:8080 OR if on docker toolbox http://192.168.99.100:8080/
+# STEP 5

-# STEP 5: you're in!
+you're in!